stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 ---
 ## previous thinking on working from home

-We thought employees needed these 5 things to work effectively from home:
+We thought employees needed these five things to work effectively from home:

 1. Reliable fast internet and power
 2. Physical space and devices